Operations to contact the LEADTOOLS Document Service return a jQuery

 Deferred object.
 Refer to the jQuery documentation for more information on Promises and the

-The PrepareAjax event occurs before any request made by the documents library client-side code to the server.
-This allows the user to examine or modify the parameters passed.
+The PrepareAjax event occurs before any request made by the document library client-side code to the server.
+This allows users to examine or modify the parameters passed.
 The event data contains detailed information on the call as well as the

 JQueryAjaxSettings object being used.
 Any changes made to that object will be used in the request.
-For example, this will allow a user to modify the headers of any request to set authorization headers as they wish.
+For example, this will allow users to modify the headers of any request to set authorization headers as they wish.

 The Document Service supports a "Service Heartbeat" feature.
 The defaults for this feature can be configured from each client application's "serviceConfig.json" file in the "heartbeatDefaults".
 If a timeout occurs, the IsTimeoutError value will be set to true.